solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 productivity and software quality - for instance, hand-written installation instructions to server administrators.
 One pitfall is trying to procure before you have a clear understanding of what the system will at _least_ do.
-Even if you have a great IT subcontractor and they're doing their best, they have almost no way of succeeding in these situations.
+Even if you have a great IT supplier and they're doing their best, they have almost no way of succeeding in these situations.

 One thing that kind of works, but is still very bad for productivity, is to make them hurt as much as you do.
-In practice, it means that for every defect, missed milestone, and reduction of scope, you impose a heavy penalty on your subcontractor.
+In practice, it means that for every defect, missed milestone, and reduction of scope, you impose a heavy penalty on your supplier.
 Then you will get quite precisely what you agreed on.
 Whether that is good depends on how precise the understanding of your needs was at the time of contract, and whether you got that understanding into the contract properly.
 One downside of